John-ish/HamsterCNN/README.md

 The dataset was downloaded and loaded through the file path in the script so make sure the path of the dataset and the hamster images point to the right file.

+Ensure to update the placeholders in the file path variables before running the script.